qibebt-bioinfo/parallel-meta/README.md

 # Introduction

-Meta-Storms 2 is the standalone implementation of the Microbiome Search Engine (MSE; http://mse.single-cell.cn).
-MSE is a search engine designed to efficiently search a database of microbiome samples and identify similar samples based on phylogenetic or functional relatedness.
-Meta-Storms 2 consists of the following steps: (i) creating a database composed of reference microbiome samples, and (ii) searching for similar samples in the database with given query microbiome sample(s) via phylogenetic similarities.
-Meta-Storms 2 relies on an advanced indexing algorithm, providing a fast, and constant, search speed in very large databases.
+Parallel-META 3 is a comprehensive and full-automatic computational toolkit for rapid data mining among microbiome datasets, with advanced features including sequence profiling and OTU picking, rRNA copy number calibration, functional prediction, diversity statistics, bio-marker selection, interaction network construction, vector-graph-based visualization and parallel computing.
+Both metagenomic shotgun sequences and 16S/18S rRNA amplicon sequences are accepted.

 # System Requirement and dependency

 ## Hardware Requirements

-Meta-Storms 2 only requires a standard computer with sufficient RAM to support the operations defined by a user.
+Parallel-META 3 only requires a standard computer with sufficient RAM to support the operations defined by a user.
 For typical users, this would be a computer with about 2 GB of RAM.
 For optimal performance, we recommend a computer with the following specs:

   RAM: 8+ GB
   CPU: 4+ cores, 3.3+ GHz/core